-If your gateway is unable to access the Internet and your Cable Link LED is on, you may need to register the Cable MAC Address and Device MAC Address of you gateway with your cable service provider.
-This is described in "Installing the Voice Gateway" on page 1-3.
+If your gateway is unable to access the Internet and your Online LED is on, you might need to register the Cable MAC Address and Device MAC Address of you gateway with your cable service provider.

 Additionally, your PC may not have the gateway configured as its TCP/IP gateway.
 If your PC obtains its information from the gateway by DHCP, reboot the PC and verify the gateway address as described in "Preparing a Computer for Network Access:" in Appendix B.